 One of the most common faux pas in a rental property is lighting.
 They're usually old and mismatched (but not in a good way), which can make the whole space look dated and tired.
 Thankfully, lighting is one of the simplest and cheapest ways to upgrade your home and bring it into the 21st century.
 Calderone loves IKEA and Schoolhouse Electric & Supply Co. for affordable, stylish options.
 Before you begin, Gachot says "establishing a hierarchy of lighting is key."
 She continues, "floor and table lamps bring the light levels down to a human scale."

 If you're willing to part with a little more cash, Calderone says she's "obsessed" with Allied Maker lighting.
-"They're based in New York and have a great price point," she adds.
+"The brand is based in New York and has a great price point," she adds.
 "The best thing about a lighting investment is you can take it with you when you leave."

 Bathrooms can be tricky, especially if you have ugly tiles, but don't let that deter you from turning it into a restroom you love.
 After all, this is the place where we beautify, cleanse, and nurture our bodies every day so it should look the part too.
 It's also another room, like the kitchen, that needs to be clean.
 For simple, low-cost upgrades, Calderone says "Fresh, crisp linens, a ceramic case with flowers, or something green will always bring life to an old space."

 If you have a long-term lease, Calderone says consider investing in bathroom reglazing.
 "You can coat any old mildew or time-worn tile on the floor, on the walls, and even the bathtub with a fresh, crisp white glaze," she said.
 "It looks brand-new and likely costs around $500 to $800, but it's worth the investment if you plan to stay."
 If you're really serious, Calderone has even replaced a toilet using an affordable option from Home Depot, and she always replaces the showerhead.